How much time will I need to invest?

-A Librarian from the Human Library Launceston will let you know in advance of an upcoming reading opportunity.
+A Librarian from the Living Library of Launceston will let you know in advance of an upcoming reading opportunity.
 In the unusual situation where a book becomes unavailable for their booking, we may ask if you are able to assist with a short-notice booking to share your story.

 Will my experience be of interest to readers?